Harmelodic/dots/README.md

 ## What now?

-To what commands you can now do, run:
+To find out what commands you can now use, run:

 ```bash
 dots list